Automorphism groups of toroidal horospherical varieties: Introduction

 Horospherical varieties occupy an intermediate position between these classes: they are birational to toric bundles over rational homogeneous spaces, thereby simultaneously generalize both rational homogeneous spaces and toric varieties.
 For a smooth complete horospherical variety $X$, $\Aut^{0}(X)$ has been investigated in various contexts.
 For instance, when the Picard number of $X$ is at most two, $\Aut^{0}(X)$ is studied as a consequence of the classification of such an $X$, see \cite{PasquierAut} and \cite{villeneuve}.

-Recall that every horospherical variety is dominated by a toroidal horospherical variety, i.e., a toric bundle over a rational homogeneous space (cf. \cite[p.~174]{Timashev}).
-For toroidal horospherical varieties, the automorphism groups have been studied after \cite{BienBrion}.
-More precisely, a description of Levi subgroups, i.e., maximal connected reductive subgroups of $\Aut^{0}(X)$ is given in \cite{PezziniReductive}.
-However, much less is known about the unipotent part of $\Aut^{0}(X)$, and especially, no criterion for the reductivity of $\Aut^{0}(X)$ is announced in literature.
+Recall that a horospherical variety is in particular a spherical variety, i.e., a normal $G$-variety containing an open dense $B$-orbit where $G$ is a connected reductive linear algebraic group and $B$ is a Borel subgroup of $G$.
+The connected automorphism group $\Aut^{0}(X)$ of a spherical variety $X$ has been extensively studied in the literature.
+On the one hand, if $X$ is smooth, complete and toroidal, meaning that every $B$-invariant divisor is $G$-invariant, then $\Aut^{0}(X)$ is studied after \cite{BienBrion}.
+In this case, a description of Levi subgroups, i.e., maximal connected reductive subgroups of $\Aut^{0}(X)$, is given in \cite{PezziniReductive}.
+On the other hand, $B$-normalized $\G_{a}$-subgroups of the automorphism group and their action on (quasi-)affine spherical varieties have been systematically studied by \cite{ArzhantsevRoot, AZ2, AZ3}.
+There has been a recent progress to generalize this approach on arbitrary spherical varieties (cf. \cite{AZ}).
+Still, a complete characterization of the reductivity of the automorphism group of spherical varieties is missing.

-In this paper we study the structure of $\mathrm{Aut}^0(X)$ for a smooth complete toroidal horospherical variety $X$.
-More precisely, we have a complete toric bundle $\Phi\colon X\to G/P$ extending the fiber bundle $\varphi\colon G/H\to G/P$ with an algebraic torus $S$ as a fiber.
-Our approach extends the notion of Demazure roots from toric varieties to toroidal horospherical varieties, obtained by characterizing the roots of the toric fibers that induce $\mathbb{G}_a$-actions on the total space.
+In this paper we study the structure of $\mathrm{Aut}^0(X)$ for a smooth complete toroidal horospherical variety $X$ with a global approach.
+Let us recall that a complete toroidal horospherical variety is a complete toric bundle $\Phi\colon X\to G/P$ extending the fiber bundle $\varphi\colon G/H\to G/P$ with an algebraic torus $S$ as a fiber.
+Our approach characterizes the Demazure roots of the toric fibers that induce $\mathbb{G}_a$-actions on the total space.
 As in the toric case, we introduce the sets $\cS^{+}_{G}(X)$ and $\cU^{+}_{G}(X)$ of semisimple and unipotent Demazure roots for $X$, respectively, which allow us to compute the dimension of $\mathrm{Aut}^0(X)$ and to characterize its reductivity in terms of the generalized Demazure roots.

 \begin{theorem}[Corollary \ref{coro:LieAut(X)} and \ref{coro:reductive}] Let $X$ be a smooth complete toroidal horospherical variety, that is, a complete toric bundle over a rational homogeneous space $G/P$ with a fiber $F$.
 Then the following hold. \begin{enumerate} \item Denote by $V(m)$ the irreducible $G$-module of highest weight $m$ with respect to a fixed Borel subgroup $B^+$.
 Then